JvanKatwijk/qt-dab/README.md

 8 KHz.
-While Qt-DAB is - as the picture shows - capable of compensating for tuner offsets of up to app 35 Khz, the **quality of the signal** is better with a small tuning offset.
+While Qt-DAB is - as the picture shows - capable of compensating for tuner offsets of up to app 35 Khz, the **quality of the signal** is better with no or a small tuning offset.

 The widgets for the various device handlers show a "ppm" correction setting, where "ppm" stands for "Parts per Million".
 Setting the corrector to 1,